 (To be written by the school site council.
-Please include the signature sheet and specify a date for the consolidated safe school plan to be reviewed for the following school year by James Madison Elementary's Site Council).
+Please include the signature sheet and specify a date for the consolidated safe school plan to be reviewed for the following school year by Altadena Elementary School @ Allendale's Site Council).
+The School Site Council will review and sign the Safety Plan upon approval.